inkyblackness/ss-specs/levelObjects/12_Markers/levelMarkerEntry.md

     8: Bio contamination

 > The game uses this only once to remove the radiation in level R - treatment area.

+#### Trigger Action 19: Change State

+This action is a more generic, with several different interpretations, depending on the first field.

+**Change State Trigger Action Details** (16 byte)

+    0000  int32      Change type
+    0004  [12]byte   Change parameter

+##### Change State Type 1: Switch repulsor

+**Toggle Repulsor** (12 byte)

+    0000  int32      Repulsor object index
+    0004  byte       "Off" texture index (into level texture list) 0005  byte       "On" texture index (into level texture list) 0006  [6]byte    Unused

+##### Change State Type 6: Return to main menu

+This change has no parameters (all 12 bytes 0x00) and directly returns to the main menu.

+##### Change State Type 9: SHODAN pixelation

+This change has no parameters (all 12 bytes 0x00) and fills the screen with an image.
+The used image is hardcoded.
+The game returns to the main menu after the screen is filled.
+It should be used only in cyberspace; Using it in real world messes up tile textures.

+##### Change State Type 15: Earth destruction by laser

+This change has no parameters (all 12 bytes 0x00) and lets the player receive the message about the fired laser.
+The game continues after the message has played.
+Images and text are hardcoded.

 #### Trigger Action 22: Trap Message